peterprib/node-red-contrib-loadbalance/README.md

 Basically spreads input messages to flows based on:
 * Round Robin - next in list then start at being again
 * Random - randomly across out paths
 * Fold on capacity - place load on first node in order with capacity.
-Good for improving cache hit ratios
+Good for improving cache hit ratios.
+At full capacity random selection.
-* Next smoothing to average capacity - next that is >= average capacity to get smoothing of load
+* Next smoothing to average capacity - next that is >= average capacity to get smoothing of load.
+At full capacity random selection.

 This allows incoming messages to be passed to servers that may be other node red instances.

+Out port zero is used for administration and used to send message if there is no availability in all routes.
+This allows responses messages or queuing to be managed.

 ![Load Balance](documentation/loadbalance.JPG "Load Balance")